…don't search – find!

 Why do you need one?

-It is possible to keep track of every change which is made by the users.
-The chance of lost documents will reduce significantly and you won't have to create copies when distributing the documents to other employees.
-Other advantages are:
+You can track every change made by users.
+The risk of losing documents plummets, and you eliminate the need for endless copies when distributing documents to colleagues.
+Other key advantages include:

 What does a document management system do?

-• Capture – of electronic or paper records
+• Capture – Efficiently handle both electronic and paper records.

-• Structure – of the electronically archived information and metadata
+• Structure – Organize electronically archived information and metadata.

-• Distribute and edit – with individual workflows and comprehensive controlling
+• Distribute and Edit – Streamline workflows with individual customization and comprehensive control.

 1. Document Capture

-These days most of the information is available in digital format, but information on paper still exists.
-While electronic documents can be captured automatically by bitfarm-Archiv, incoming paper documents like invoices, enter the archive through document scanning.
+While much information is digital today, paper still exists. bitfarm-Archiv automatically captures electronic documents, while incoming paper documents, like invoices, enter the archive through efficient document scanning.

 2. Structured and unstructured information immediately available

-With the help of a document management solution, you enable search and retrieval when it is needed.
-This is the basis of nearly every business process.
-The faster relevant information is available, the quicker necessary decisions can be made.
+A DMS enables efficient search and retrieval whenever needed.
+This forms the foundation of almost every business process.
+The faster relevant information is available, the quicker crucial decisions can be made.

 what does a document management system do